 Available dates and timings will be communicated with you via email once you book a session HERE You can mention your date and time preference under “comments”.

-After this, I will send you PayPal and Bank information together with your session appointment confirmation email.
+After this, I will send you PayPal, Wise, and Bank information together with your session appointment confirmation email.

 Chamber of Commerce registration number NL: 20140184